HatsuharuYasa/Number_Reading/README.md

                 --verbose  # (Optional) Enables detailed logs
                 --skip-test  # (Optional) Skips validation after each epoch
 ```

+The trained model is saved within the same directory as the script

 By default, batch size is 32, learning rate is 0.001, and epochs is 10.
 Optional argument like verbose will enable the program to provide more detailed log or information and skip-test will skip the validation process in each epochs.